JasonOldWoo/ffmpeg-for-Android-compiled/README.md

-## ffmpeg-for-Android-compiled
+# ffmpeg-for-Android-compiled
-#About
+##About
 These are generated files of https://github.com/WritingMinds/ffmpeg-android-java but they are separated on different AAR files for different architecture (to decrease a size of your application).
 You can find samples which can be helpful for you here http://writingminds.github.io/ffmpeg-android-java/.
 Please keep in mind that you should change build.gradle to use compiled AAR files instead of compiling library

-It's a complete file that can be used in your Android project
+#How to include files in your project
 To make it work use flavors as follows in your app/build.gradle

 flavorDimensions "architecture"